cgwhouse/widen-bot/README.md

 # WidenBot

-WidenBot is a private music bot for Discord.
+WidenBot is your private music bot for Discord.

 ## Setup Guide